Diagnosis and treatment

 Information leaflets on our service and TB are available from our department, including leaflets on treatment in a number of different languages.

-You can find out more about TB on NHS Choices.
+You can find out more about TB on the NHS website.